Risks of US electoral chaos deepen after Trump is barred from another state ballot - KESQ

 “The oath I swore to uphold the Constitution comes first above all, and my duty under Maine’s election laws … is to ensure that candidates who appear on the primary ballot are qualified for the office they seek,” she said.
 Bellows wrote that the challengers presented compelling evidence that the January 6 insurrection “occurred at the behest of” Trump – and that the US Constitution “does not tolerate an assault on the foundations of our government.”

 Before Colorado, several other states, like Michigan and Minnesota, rejected similar efforts.
+And California’s secretary of state released a certified list of candidates Thursday night that included the former president.
 The fact that different states now have a divergent view of the Constitution and Trump’s eligibility to run again means that it is almost incumbent on the US Supreme Court to step in, even if wading into this political tsunami could further expose an institution that has been battered politically in recent years to further strain.

 Two key questions will be before the justices.
 First, whether the constitutional ban on insurrectionists holding office also applies to the president.
 Second, the top bench will be under pressure to rule on whether a single state can simply decide that a candidate engaged in an insurrection without offering them due process.